RicercarG/NYU-Greene-HPC-Cheatsheet/QuickStart.md

 </details>

 #### Step6: Double check the conda environment, and start coding
+When this script is finished, you will see a new folder in your scratch directory named as your singularity folder name.
+That's where everything used for running python is stored.

 Once you activated your conda environment inside singularity using `source /ext3/env.sh`, check your conda path by
 ```
 which conda